ydydsnyd/mono/packages/replicache/doc/docs/byob/remote-mutations.md

   }
 }

-async function processMutation(t, clientID, spaceID, mutation, error) {
+async function processMutation(t, clientID, mutation, error) {
-  // Get the previous version for the affected space and calculate the next
+  // Get the previous version and calculate the next one. const {version: prevVersion} = await t.one(
-  // one.
-  const {version: prevVersion} = await t.one(
-    'select version from space where key = $1 for update', spaceID,
+    'select version from replicache_version for update', );
-  );
   const nextVersion = prevVersion + 1;